API security · private pilot

 API controls are acceptance gates, not landing-page promises.

-A qualified pilot records ownership, verification, fallback, retention, and incident contacts before credentials are used with production financial documents.
+A qualified pilot records ownership, verification, fallback, access, logging, and incident contacts before credentials are used with production financial documents.

 Scoped API credentials